alexisVallet/kotobadeasobou-ai/README.md

 without hints and without hard mode.

 ## Running the code
-This code depends on `numpy` and `tqdm`.
+This code depends on `numpy`, `tqdm` and `jaconv`.
 It was tested with Python 3.10.
-You can install them by running:
+You can install dependencies by
+running:
 ```bash
 pip3 install -r requirements.txt
 ```